headleyra/mc/README.md

 `%Mc.Mappings{}`.

 The snippet `use Mc.Railway` appears at the top of all standard modifiers.
-It creates functions that implement the 'error short-circuiting' behaviour mentioned above (along with a few utility functions for building error tuples).
+It creates functions that implement the 'error short-circuiting' behaviour mentioned above (along with some simple utility functions).

 <!--
 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)